San Francisco families no longer 'feel safe,' hire private security amid crime spree

 SAN FRANCISCO CAR BREAK-INS UP OVER 750% IN SOME AREAS, POLICE SAY

-San Francisco Mayor London Breed, a Democrat, announced an up to $100,000 reward last Tuesday for information to help identify, arrest and convict the perpetrators behind the crimes.
-While the mayor was speaking, a couple visiting the city from Seattle fell victim to such a crime just a few blocks away.
+San Francisco Mayor London Breed, a Democrat, announced an up to $100,000 reward last Tuesday for information to help identify, arrest and convict the leaders of the organized car break-ins.
+While the mayor was speaking, a couple visiting the city from Seattle had their car broken into just a few blocks away.

 CLICK HERE TO GET THE FOX NEWS APP